albertbolanoss/SecurityBank/README.md

 This project allows see and learn about the Spring Security configuration.

-## Run In Memory User Details Manager
+## How run it
-1. Create a environment variable name USER_PASS
+1. Create an environment variable named "DB_PASS" to the database or set it in application.properties file.
-1. Go to ApplicationSecurityConfiguration class and change the Qualifier property by the "inMemoryUserDetailsManagerDemoImpl".
+1. Go to ApplicationSecurityConfiguration class and uncomment an implementation of UserDetailsManager.
-1. Run the application and go to the page http://localhost:8080
+1. Run the application and execute the endpoint http://localhost:8080 with basic authentication